Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

-Another alternative model of Coulomb's friction law is the so-called normal compliance model \cite{Klarbring1988,Shillor2004}, which in some sense is friendly to mathematical analysis.
+The Coulomb friction contact problems of the structural systems made from composite materials essentially have the multiscale and strongly nonlinear features, especially on the contact boundaries, and it is difficult to analyze them in mathematics.
+Another alternative model for Coulomb’s law is the so-called normal compliance model (\cite{Klarbring1988,Shillor2004}), which in some sense is friendly to mathematical analysis.
 Hence, it is natural to consider the homogenization with normal compliance contact laws which will be our future work.